 Unfortunately, these people may find that they can't easily give up tobacco once the stress passes.
 The tobacco becomes a psychological -- as well as chemical -- crutch, as any potentially stressful situation sends them instinctively reaching for a cigarette.
 The tool they had used to alleviate stress suddenly becomes a stressor in itself, as they shift from fighting through a difficult situation with the help of nicotine to fighting the nicotine itself [source: Cleveland Clinic].

-To read more articles about smoking, check out the links on the next page.
+To read more articles about smoking, check out the links below.

 - American Heart Association.
 "Cigarette Smoking Statistics."
 2008.
 National Center for Health Statistics.
 (May 2, 2011)http://www.americanheart.org/presenter.jhtml?identifier=4559

 - Benowitz, Neal.
 "The Genetics of Drug Dependence: Tobacco Addiction."
 The New England Journal of Medicine.
 Sept.
 17, 1992.
 (April 22, 2011)http://www.nejm.org/doi/full/10.1056/NEJM199209173271210

 - Campaign for Tobacco-Free Kids.
 "Facts & Issues."
 2011.
 (May 2, 2011)http://www.tobaccofreekids.org/

 - Cleveland Clinic.
 "Stress, Stress Management, and Smoking."
 2009.
 (May 2, 2011)http://my.clevelandclinic.org/healthy_living/stress_management/hic_stress_stress_management_and_smoking.aspx

 - Faucher, Mary Ann.
 "Factors that influence smoking in adolescent girls: review of the literature."
 Medscape.com.
 2003.
 (May 2, 2011)http://www.medscape.com/viewarticle/456476_2